Hypostomus agna

-Hypostomus agna is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Ribeira de Iguape River basin.
+Hypostomus agna is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+This catfish is endemic to Brazil, where it occurs in the Ribeira de Iguape River basin in the states of Santa Catarina and São Paulo.
 It was formally described as a new species in 1907 by Brazilian ichthyologist Alípio de Miranda-Ribeiro, as a species of Plecostomus.

 The species reaches 22 cm (8.7 inches) in total length and is thought to be a facultative air-breather.
 Its keels are absent or poorly developed.
 The caudal peduncle has a trapezoidal shape in cross-section.
 These two features are used to distinguish it between closely related species also present in the Ribeira de Iguape river basin.